Virginia Tech® home

 Leveraging behavioral science to enhance decision-making

 Would you like to build your expertise in understanding how people make decisions, and how to influence those decisions?
 Behavioral science reveals how people process information and make choices in social, economic, and civic contexts.
 Our classes build skills that will help you to recognize the cognitive biases people routinely exhibit that influence their decisions, and apply techniques for managing these limitations.
 You’ll also learn how to apply probabilistic thinking to evaluate everything from your own personal choices to more complex social problems, and identify incentives and social dynamics that can promote positive collective outcomes in groups.
-Insights from the _elds of psychology, neuroscience, and economics will provide you with a strong foundation to navigate the complexities of applied decision-making, and a toolkit for ethically influencing others’ decisions to achieve better personal, professional, and societal outcomes.
+Insights from the fields of psychology, neuroscience, and economics will provide you with a strong foundation to navigate the complexities of applied decision-making, and a toolkit for ethically influencing others’ decisions to achieve better personal, professional, and societal outcomes.

 Requirements

-The 18-credit hour minor in Behavioral Decision Science (BDS) includes: 9 hours of Core requirements 6 hours of Elective courses selected from a list of options 3 credit Capstone course
+9 hours of Core requirements, 6 hours of Elective courses selected from a list of options, and a 3 credit hour Capstone course.

 Behavioral Decision Science minor flyer: BDS flyer

-The new 2025-2026 Behavioral Decision Science Minor launching this summer is a Pathways Minor!
 Students will cover at least 3 of the Pathways Concept Areas by completing this Minor, as well as taking courses designated as Ethical Reasoning and Intercultural & Global Awareness in the Pathways program.
+The new 2025-2026 Minor also includes an expanded list of required and elective course options, and multiple Capstone course options.

 Planned Course offerings in 2025-2026 academic year